-When we say struggle, we mean that the only struggling part is to be right where the knuckle is (tightest); at the bottom phalange, the ring should fit comfortably.
+When we say struggle, we mean that the only struggling part is to be right where the knuckle is (tightest); at the bottom finger, the ring should fit comfortably.
 When taking off the sizer, relax the finger and slowly wiggle the band in a up and down motion until the ring is removed.

 Should the ring get stuck, avoid panicking or pulling hard.
 Instead, submerge your hand for 10 to 20 seconds in ice-cold water.
 Then remove your hand from the water and attempt to wiggle the ring in an up and down motion to get the ring off.
 You can also apply lotion around that area and do the same motion of wiggling up and down until you can pull the ring off.

 Another indicator is if you have the ring on and it swivels 360 degrees easily when you move your hand; this applies for those who don't have an overly large knuckle.
 Lastly, the ring size is likely too large if you can pull the ring on and off without any tension at all.